TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/interact/console/troubleshooting/_index.md

 ### Invalid Major / JoinRequestPHYPayload Length / Unknown MType

-These are typically non-LoRaWAN traffic received by a gateway on your network.
+These are typically non-LoRaWAN® traffic received by a gateway on your network.

 ### Token Refresh Refused